dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

 to the compiler flags.

-Note: while the above steps aren't technically necessary today when using some compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the speed of loading the library (see
+Note: while the above steps aren'type technically necessary today when using some compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the speed of loading the library (see
 <https://gcc.gnu.org/wiki/Visibility> for details).
 Therefore you are